 B. Managing Orchestrated Changes

 This is another common practice for data migration.
-But we are not its favour because it’s better if applications can communicate directly – not through the database.
+But we are not in its favor because it’s better if applications can communicate directly – not through the database.
 Still, many companies are following this practice and integrating all applications through a single database.

 If you are doing the same, be careful because even a small change in the database can have a knock-on effect on how other applications are working.
 We should test such changes in an orchestrated environment before implementing them in the production environment.